Air Fryer Steak

 A bowl with steak seasoning and a measuring spoon

-These ingredients are very simple and very flexible!
-If you prefer to use a steak other than sirloin, go for it!
+The ingredients for an air fryer steak are very simple and very flexible!
+If you prefer to use something other than sirloin, go for it!
 Try to choose a tender, well-marbled steak that’s about one inch thick.

 • Steak: You’ll need two sirloin steaks, around 10 to 12 ounces each, about 1-inch thick, and at room temperature.
 It’s important to let the steaks come to room temperature before cooking them in the air fryer, or any other cooking method.